Undergraduate Degree Students

 - Students may earn college credit by examination for acceptable scores on College-Level Examination Program (CLEP®) Examinations, the College Entrance Examination Board (CEEB®) Advanced Placement Examinations (AP®), American College Testing Program (ACT), Scholastic Aptitude Test (SAT), the International Association of Administrative Professionals (IAAP®), Cambridge International Examinations (CIE®), International Baccalaureate (IB), comprehensive subject examinations, or industry standard examinations.

 - To receive credit by examination, official documentation must be received directly from the testing agency.
-If a Tennessee public institution has previously transcripted credit for CLEP®, ACT, SAT or AP for a transfer student that credit will be awarded without additional documentation.
+If a Tennessee public institution has previously transcripted credit for CLEP®, ACT, SAT, AP or Dual Credit for a transfer student such credit will be awarded without additional documentation.
 Credit will be posted to the student's record after they have been admitted to the College.